geoffmcnamara/newspaper-hugo-subtheme/README.md

 The challenge was to create a full newsletter style theme as a subtheme within an existing theme structure.
 So I mocked up a ported version of Silke's newspaper css into a hugo "section".

-This project is a drop in offering to any existing hugo themed structure which will produce a newsletter format in an "article(s)" hugo section.
+This project is (almost) a drop in offering to any existing hugo themed structure which will produce a newsletter format in an "article(s)" hugo section.
 A user only needs to change the title, city, and state varbiable that are stored as front matter in the ./content/articles/_index.md file.
 Hugo uses this file natively to discover section (in this case "articles") specific data.
 All